 The grandparents taught at a singing school and Willie was a quick learner.
-By the age of five he was performing, and playing guitar at six.
-By the age of seven he was writing songs.
+By the age of five, he was performing and he was playing guitar at six.
+By the age of seven, he was writing songs.

 He released his first, self-financed, single in 1956, but only hit his stride after his composition Family Bible was a 1960 hit for Claude Gray.

 Later, with a family to feed, he tried selling some of his own songs, including Crazy and Nightlife, to Larry Butler for $10 apiece.
 Butler refused to take advantage – fortunately, since Patsy Cline, who initially didn’t much like the former, made it a huge hit in November 1961